ojcharles/mol_autoencoder_tensorflow_keras/README.md

 Autoencoder framework:
-- Code kept relateively simple with tf, keras, np, pandas
+- Code kept relatively simple with tf, keras, np, pandas
 - rdkit only used for molecule standardisation
-- One-hot representation of molecules using a pre-definded, but user-alterable vocabulary
+- Sequence of integers is the input encoding defined by a defined vocabulary
+- Typical character embedding is learned, which represents each character as a n-bit vector
-- Convolutional layers then are applied to this sparse matrix until we have a latent space
+- Convolutional layers then are applied to this dense char_embedding * max_length layer until we have a learned latent space
 - The model can be saved
 - For a given set of new inputs the model will return the decoded smiles as well as the latent representation